Frewacom/elixir-phoenix-docker-dev/README.md

-# Demo - Elixir and Phoenix
+# Elixir and Phoenix boilerplate
-Runs a Phoenix application and PostgreSQL database inside a docker container for easy development setup.
+Boilerplate for a Phoenix application with a PostgreSQL database.
+Runs in a docker container for easy setup and development.

+## Features
+* Docker
+* Typescript
+* Eslint
+* Prettier

 ## Setup
 > Depending on your installation, you might need to add `sudo` before each docker commmand.